djgish485/ballistic-ai/README.md

 # Ballistic: Radical Software Development 🚀

-The latest SOTA LLMs are capable of reading & modifying your entire software project and outputting full files.
-Put away the editor and work in broad strokes - Ballistic transforms chats into development sessions.
+Ballistic supercharges the latest SOTA LLMs like Claude 3.5, transforming chats into software development sessions.
+Put away the editor - work in broad strokes and go Ballistic.

-Your project is automatically added into the chat context.
+Your software project is automatically added into the chat context.

 ![Ballistic Overview](./public/screenshot1.png)